10 Reasons Why It’s Difficult to live the Digital Nomad Lifestyle

 9. Where did all my friends go?
 Making friends while traveling solo

 Time to get a bit real here.
-For those of us who travel solo, the nomadic lifestyle can get pretty lonely.
+For those of us who travel solo, the nomad life can get pretty lonely.
 If you are moving to a new place every few months that means you are also going to have to find a new place to live, some new friends and you may even need to learn a new language.
 These aren’t small changes and it can have a big impact on your mental health.

 10. Look, this isn’t a holiday.
 No, I’m not lucky, this is a lifestyle choice…